SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 **Reference the [Movie Management Project](../../static/assets/Backend%20Files/Project) to follow along with this tutorial.**
 *The project folder contains insights to allow the user to perform CRUD operations and the java classes to perform the CRUD operations in the assets/java folder.
 For simplicity, we have omitted pixel input/output definition.
 Documentation for grabbing inputs can be referenced in other tutorials.*

-##### CFG AI Database Connection
+##### SEMOSS Database Connection
-To perform operations on a database in CFG AI you can get the database by the id.
+To perform operations on a database in SEMOSS you can get the database by the id.
 In this example our database is a `RDBMSNativeEngine`.
 The `RDBMSNativeEngine` provides a method to get a PreparedStatement`getPreparedStatement(String query)`.

 ##### Creating a New Genre
 To create a new genre, we first create our sql query to perform the insertion into the table.
 Then, we get our database connection and create a PreparedStatement from the query.
 Finally, we add our arguments and execute the PreparedStatment.